ibexa/documentation-developer/docs/api/field_type_api.md

     Remember that all your custom Field Types must be registered in `config/services.yml`.
     For more information see [Registration section](field_type_type_and_value.md#registration).

-In order to provide custom functionality for a Field Type, the SPI interacts with multiple layers of the [[= product_name_oss =]] architecture:
+In order to provide custom functionality for a Field Type, the SPI interacts with multiple layers of the [[= product_name =]] architecture:

 ![Field Type Overview](img/field_type_overview.png)